bduong4/just-the-docs/docs/task_2.md

 ---
 layout: default
-title: Setting up view-only for Incoming Request
+title: Setting up view-only for Incoming Connections
 nav_order: 3
 ---

-# This Is For Task 2
+# Enabling Only "View and show" Connections
 <!-- {: .no_toc } -->
+---

 You may notice when connecting to a remote desktop that there are other options available other then "Full Access".
 These are different levels of Access controls that a user may request when connecting to a remote desktop.